 In all cases students should follow established procedures for making any changes in their programs after registration.
 Failure to do so could place their college record in jeopardy.

-1. Withdrawal from a course:

-A student does not receive a "W" automatically if he stops attending class.
+- 1. Withdrawal from a course: - A student does not receive a "W" automatically if he stops attending class.
 HE MUST FILE a Student Schedule Change Form with the Office of Admissions and Records.
-Failure to do so may place a student's academic program in jeopardy.

 2. Addition of a course: